Shawn Berry's GMAT Preparation

 The remaining 1/3 is the GMAT-CAT.
 Whether you apply from India or Indiana, China or California, the GMAT provides the only directly comparable, recent, and impartial assessment of your analytical ability.
 Top 15 MBA programs average 700+ on the GMAT.
 This 90th to 99th percentile GMAT standard is the most demanding MBA admissions criterion.
 For example, a 90th to 99th percentile grades standard would require a 3.8 or better GPA - a standard that no business school enforces.

-At the UCLA Diversity Conference, the Director of Admissions said, "Don't even bother to apply if you haven't scored 650 on the GMAT" and "Don't even bother to apply for a fellowship if you haven't scored 700 on the GMAT."
-And that "at least 650, preferably 700" threshold is only for under-represented MBA applicants: women and American minorities (Black, Hispanic, Native American).
+At the UCLA Diversity Conference, the Director of Admissions said, "Don't even bother to apply if you haven't scored 650 on the GMAT" and "Don't even bother to apply for a fellowship if you haven't scored 700."
+And that "at least 650, preferably 700" threshold is only for women and American minorities (Black, Hispanic, Native American).
 The "at least 700, preferably 750" threshold is for everyone else.
 Top 15 MBA programs average 700-710 because women/minorities average 680 and men average 730.

 Here is how Top 15 MBA typically use GMAT scores: Chart 5.